 - You cannot book your canoe reservation in advance.

-- You can bring your dog canoeing with you (max weight: 50 lbs).
+- You can bring your dog canoeing (max weight: 50 lbs).

 - There is no cell phone reception at Emerald Lake.

-- You can bring your own canoe, kayak or paddleboard.
+- You cannot bring your own canoe, kayak, or paddleboard anymore.

 - Food can be brought onto the canoe for a small picnic.
 Do not throw food or scraps into the lake.
-Pack out what you bring in and dispose of your trash in the bear proof bins on the lake shore.
+Pack out what you bring and dispose of your trash in the bear-proof bins on the lake shore.

 - No alcohol is permitted on the canoes.